 - Social media in crisis and emergency management

 - Ethical, privacy, regulatory and policy issues related to social media

 - Evaluation of the impact of social media in various contexts

-- Panos Panagiotopoulos, Queen Mary University of London
+- Panos Panagiotopoulos, Queen Mary University of London, UK

-- Legal implications of E-Government: Digital administrative procedures, digital signature etc;
+- Legal implications of E-Government: Digital administrative decisions and procedures, digital signature etc;

 - Theory and foundations: Contributions to the theory and interdisciplinary foundations for the use of information systems in the legal domain;